 Note: The OIG did not assess VA's data for accuracy or completeness.
-The OIG omitted Raleigh, NC (558QA); Durham, NC (558GD); and Wake County, NC (558GF), as no data was reported.
-The OIG has on file the Facility's explanation for the increased wait times.
+The OIG omitted Cedar Rapids, IA (548QC), Macomb, IL (548QD), and Davenport, IA (636QI), as no data was reported.

 Data Definition: The average number of calendar days between a new patient's PC completed appointment (clinic stops 322, 323, and 350, excluding Compensation and Pension appointments) and the earliest of three possible preferred (desired) dates (Electronic Wait List (EWL), Cancelled by Clinic Appointment, Completed Appointment) from the completed appointment date.
 Note that prior to FY 2015, this metric was calculated using the earliest possible create date.